 So, my lovely couples, I want to be honest with you and provide you with some solid reasons why you shouldn’t elope, even if it seems like your wedding won’t happen for another century.

 Don’t elope if a large wedding has always been your dream

 You’re social.
 You love people.
 You can’t possibly figure out how to narrow down all of your friend groups to pick and choose only a few friends.
 Or one aunt.
 Maybe you were raised by a tribe of people that would be considered a small wedding.
-If you can’t possibly imagine having a wedding with minimal amount of people, don’t.
+If you can’t possibly imagine having a wedding with a minimal amount of people, don’t.
 You may have to wait some time, but you can use that time to snuggle up to your loved one!